MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/oc-active-conv.md

   ### [Enhanced Active Conversation page](#tab/enhancedcustomersummarypage)

   If your administrator has enabled the **Enhanced Active conversation form**  in Customer Service admin center, you see the enhanced **Active Conversation** page.
-The application displays the customer or account, and case details cards with inline edit capabilities.
-You can also view the Recent cases card with color coded priority and status fields.
+The application displays the customer or account details with inline edit capabilities.
    > [!NOTE]
    > - The form selector to switch between **Active Conversation** and **Closed Conversation** is hidden.
 You can't switch to closed conversation form from the **Active Conversation** form while the conversation is still active or vice versa.
    > - You can see the form selector on the enhanced Active Conversation form if your administrator has enabled it for you.
 More information: [Display the form selector on Active Conversation form](../administer/add-customer-summary-settings.md#display-the-form-selector-on-active-conversation-form).
 However, if you use the form selector to switch to the closed conversation form, you'll see errors.